Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

       - ``height``
       - Image height in pixels.
-If ``field`` is one of ``V4L2_FIELD_TOP``, ``V4L2_FIELD_BOTTOM`` or ``V4L2_FIELD_ALTERNATE`` then height refers to the number of lines in the field, otherwise it refers to the number of lines in the frame (which is twice the field height for interlaced formats).
+If ``field`` is one of ``V4L2_FIELD_TOP``, ``V4L2_FIELD_BOTTOM`` or ``V4L2_FIELD_ALTERNATE`` then height refers to the woke number of lines in the woke field, otherwise it refers to the number of lines in the woke frame (which is twice the woke field height for interlaced formats).
     * - __u32
       - ``code``